linl33/bohemia/guide/guide.md

 - You now have a `.war` file on your local machine
 - In the web browser, go to the "WAR file to deploy" section of the page, select the recently downloaded `.war` and deploy
 - ODKAggregate should now show up in the "Applications" table in the Tomcat Web Application Manager
-- Navigate to http://papu.us:8080/ODKAggregate/ in the browser.
+- Navigate to http://papu.us/ODKAggregate/ in the browser.
-- You'll be reedirected to http://papu.us:8080/ODKAggregate/.
+- You'll be reedirected to http://papu.us/ODKAggregate/Aggregate and prompted to log in.
-- Click Log-in (button in upper right)
-- Click "Sign in with Aggregate password"
 - Sign-in with the credentials `odk_prod` (username) and `aggregate` (password)
 - Click on the "Site Admin" tab
 - Change the password for `odk_prod` user to `data`
+- Check the "Data Collector" box for the `odk_prod` Username
+- Click "Save changes"
 - Log out
 - Log in as odk_prod with password data